Chatbot Analytics: The 7 Most Important Metrics To Track Success

 In most customer service scenarios, the role of a chatbot is to reduce the demand on live agents.

-If your chatbot analytics show a low level of deflection, it means your bot is not adequately handling a good portion of customer queries.
+If your chatbot analytics tools show a low level of deflection, it means your bot is not adequately handling a good portion of customer queries.

 This could mean it’s actually creating more work for agents, rather than helping them.